When is it time to replace your Down Comforter?

-- Look specifically at the compartments that would be over the sleeper's shoulders.
+- Look specifically at the compartments over the sleeper's shoulders.

-At Vero Linens, we offer three different levels of warmth in our down comforters, so there is one that will meet your specific sleeping needs.
-Our down comforters are made with a baffle box, which is a premium construction style.
+At Vero Linens, we offer three different levels of warmth in our down comforters with our regular-sized bedding (King, Queen, Twin).
+We also offer a synthetic comforter.
+So, there is one that will meet your specific sleeping needs.
+Our down comforters are made with a baffle box, a premium construction style.